renec-chain/renec/docs/src/cli/usage.md

                                            compact]
         --seed <STRING>                    Seed for address generation; if specified, the resulting account will be at a derived address of the NONCE_ACCOUNT pubkey
-        --ws <URL>                         WebSocket URL for the solana cluster
+        --ws <URL>                         WebSocket URL for the RENEC cluster

 ARGS:
     <ACCOUNT_KEYPAIR>    Keypair of the nonce account to fund